 No teen is doomed to be overweight.
 A 2010 European study showed that even teenagers with gene-linked obesity are able to overcome it by exercising for 60 minutes a day.
-For the teens in the study who exercised regularly, it paid off in less body fat, a lower body mass index (BMI), and a smaller waist.
+For the teens in the study who exercised regularly, it paid off in lower body fat, a lower body mass index (BMI), and a smaller waist.

 That's where you, the parent, come in.
-You can help your teen get moving and even work up to 60 minutes of exercise a day.
+You can help your teen get moving and work up to 60 minutes of exercise a day.
 The key is to start off small and provide plenty of role modeling and support along the way.

 Teen Fitness Tip 1: Build Slowly

 Setting small goals like this is important with kids.
 Seeing the minutes add up can help boost their motivation.
-You might also set up a contract with him that offers rewards for racking up more minutes.
+You might also set up a contract with them that offers rewards for racking up more minutes.

 Teen Fitness Tip 2: Make Screen Time Count

-All the time your teen spends in front of a TV or computer is time they're not being active.
+All the time your teen spends in front of a TV or computer is time they are not being active.
 The American Academy of Pediatrics recommends no more than two hours a day of watching TV or playing video or computer games.
 So work together to set house rules on screen time.